readthedocs/readthedocs.org/docs/dev/install.rst

 * Has **10 GB or more of free disk space** on the drive where Docker's cache and volumes are stored.
 If you want to experiment with customizing Docker containers, you'll likely need more.
 * Can spare *2 GB of system memory* for running Read the Docs, this typically means that a development laptop should have **8 GB or more of memory** in total.
 * Your system should *ideally* match the production system which uses the **latest official+stable Docker** distribution for `Ubuntu <https://docs.docker.com/engine/install/ubuntu/>`_ (the ``docker-ce`` package).
 If you are on Windows or Mac, you may also want to try `Docker Desktop <https://docs.docker.com/desktop/>`_.
-* We use the latest stable `docker-compose 1.x <https://pypi.org/project/docker-compose/>`_ (this can be installed and run through a virtual environment).

 .. note::